2008 Mumbai attacks: In Pakistan

-On 17 July 2019, Hafiz Saeed, the founder of Lashkar-e-Taiba and one of the co-conspirators of the attack, was arrested in Gujranwala by the Punjab Counter Terrorism Department (CTD) on the charges of terror financing, after it was found that Saeed's group Jamat-ud-Dawa (JuD) was financing terrorism from the funds collected by several non-profit organizations.
+On 17 July 2019, Hafiz Saeed, the founder of Lashkar-e-Taiba and one of the co-conspirators of the attack, was arrested in Gujranwala by the Punjab Counter Terrorism Department (CTD) on the charges of terror financing, after it was found that Saeed's group Jamat-ud-Dawa (JuD) was financing terrorism from the funds collected by several non-profit organisations.
 Saeed was sentenced to serve 15 years in December 2020 on several charges of terror financing, which was extended to 31 years in April 2022.
 The following month, on 2 January 2021, Zakiur Rehman Lakhvi, another mastermind of the attack, was arrested on the same charges of terror financing, and handed a 15-year sentence.
-The arrests and sentencing were carried out after the Financial Action Task Force (FATF) threatened the Government of Pakistan to be put in the FATF Blacklist for failure to comply on money laundering and financing of terrorism, as Pakistan suffered from an economic crisis in 2022 after being put on the FATF grey list in 2018.
+The arrests and sentencing were carried out after the Financial Action Task Force (FATF) threatened the government of Pakistan to be put in the FATF Blacklist for failure to comply on money laundering and financing of terrorism, as Pakistan suffered from an economic crisis in 2022 after being put on the FATF grey list in 2018.

-On 24 June 2022, Sajid Mir, a co-plotter of the attack and a Pakistan Army Officer, was sentenced to 15 years for terror financing.
+On 24 June 2022, Sajid Mir, the co-plotter of the attack and a Pakistan Army Officer, was sentenced to 15 years for terror financing.
 Mir was earlier declared dead and Pakistan had denied his presence, but due to compliance of FATF actions, Pakistan was forced to admit about his existence.
 An interrogation with Sayed Zabiuddin Ansari revealed that Mir scouted targets in 2005 with a fake name and passport under the cricket diplomacy to watch the India-Pakistan ODI Cricket match at Mohali.
-Additionally, Ansari stated that after visiting several places in India, Mir prepared the Taj Hotel's miniature model to familiarize the attackers with the hotel.
+Additionally, Ansari stated that after visiting several places in India, Mir prepared the Taj Hotel's miniature model to familiarise the attackers with the hotel.
 Mir was reportedly poisoned in prison in December 2023.
+Following the conviction of Mir, Lakhvi and Saeed, the Financial Action Task Force removed Pakistan from the greylist in October 2022.

-In November 2024, a video verified through facial recognition revealed about co-conspirator Zakiur Rehman Lakhvi participating in a fitness test, which questioned about Pakistan's compliance with international sanctions from the FATF.
+On 15 November 2024, 11 days before the 16th anniversary of the attack, a video verified through facial recognition revealed about co-conspirator Zakiur Rehman Lakhvi participating in a fitness test, which questioned about Pakistan's compliance with international sanctions from the FATF.
 Despite his conviction, Lakhvi was reported to move freely in Lahore, Rawalpindi, and Okara.
 India Today's intelligence sources described his arrest as a pseudo-event and cover-up, with no genuine enforcement of restrictions and pretense on seriousness to tackle terrorism.